Updated March 19, 2021

 No experience?
 No problem!
 You may be able to find online training courses for many of these jobs.
 For instance, Udemy offers proofreading courses for around $100.

-Resources to Find Work From Home Jobs in NYC
+Resources to Find Work-From-Home Jobs

-Here are some websites to check out if you’re looking for flexible, work from home jobs.
+Here are some websites to check out if you’re looking for flexible, work-from-home jobs.

 As far as freelance work goes, Upwork has nudged itself into the top spot, becoming the gold standard for remote workers.
 An easy-to-search job board with plentiful opportunities in a number of industries is Upwork’s main feature, but the site also touts a message board, easy application/proposal process, and quick, predictable payment turn-around.
 Upwork is particularly strong if you’re looking for writing and editing roles.